microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

 This tutorial will provide an example of how to load [Graph Data Connect](https://docs.microsoft.com/en-us/graph/data-connect-concept-overview)
 (GDC) to gain insights into a Cosmos DB Grmelin API Graph database.
 By doing this, you will learn the key steps and Azure technologies required to build your own GDC based Graph database.

-You will learn how to:
+**You will learn how to**:
-Take GDC data already loaded into Azure Synapse and model and load the data into a CosmosDB Gremlin API
+- Take GDC data already loaded into Azure Synapse and model and load the data into a CosmosDB Gremlin API

 ## Prerequisites